Spatio-temporal Local Interpolation of Global Ocean Heat Transport using Argo Floats: A Debiased Latent Gaussian Process

 \subsection{Latent LGPR and two-stage estimation procedure}

+Our overarching inferential goal is to compute the predictive mean $\E [\OHT \;|\; \Data]$ for point prediction, and ultimately the predictive distribution of $\OHT \;|\; \Data$.
 The main complication in estimating the $\OHT$ field using definition~\eqref{eq: OHT_def} is that $\vel$ is a latent spatio-temporal field whose realizations are not observable by the floats.
 Only potential temperature $\theta$ and dynamic height anomaly $\Psi$ profiles are observed, as in Section~\ref{sec:Background_Data}.
-In this section, we link the final field of interest $\OHT$ with the $\Psi$ field via a two-stage estimation approach where the velocity field $\vel$ is seen as a latent quantity.
+In this section, we link the final field of interest $\OHT$ with the $\Psi$ field via two-stage estimation approach.

 Within a small spatio-temporal window $\widetilde{\Window}_{\bm{\lambda}}(\svec^*)$ around $\svec^*$, OHT can be expressed as a \emph{latent LGPR} model as follows.